BlueQuartzSoftware/DREAM3D/Source/Plugins/Generic/Documentation/GenericFilters/FindBoundingBoxFeatures.md

 By definition of the box, no **Feature** that intersects an outer surface of the sample can be considered _unbiased_, but it should be noted that **Features** that do not intersect the outer surfaces may still be considered _biased_
 This algorithm works to determine the biased **Features** because all **Features** have one (and only one) centroid, no matter their size.
 Generally, this method will deem more small **Features** biased than the set of **Features** that just intersect the outer surfaces - and this corrects for the increased likelihood that larger **Features** will touch an outer surface.

+**Filter is modification of algorithm from Dave Rowenhorst (Naval Research Laboratory)

 ## Parameters ##
 None